 “The success advisers all influenced me to continue my education and they’ve all really helped me to kind of plan out and put my ducks in a row in what I want to do, and also to calm me down when I was stressing about a class.”

-For public school student considering college, Jonathan says get ready for something harder than high school, “My best advice is, ‘do not think that college is going to be as easy as high, you actually have to study.’
+For public school student considering college, Jonathan says get ready for something harder than high school, “My best advice is, ‘do not think that college is going to be as easy as high school, you actually have to study.’
 You really have to study for your classes and take the time out of your day because you’re going to realize once the test comes – exams – you’re not prepared to take it.
 So, it’s a big shift.”

 Since 2005, College Success Arizona has worked with nearly 1,300 students, and provided more than 16 million dollars in scholarships and success services to help increase the college attainment rate in Arizona.
 If you would like to be part of the mission of providing educational opportunity to high potential students from low income backgrounds, your tax deductible contribution can be made through the “Donate” button on the top of this page.
 Your support can help change lives.